Front lever: Progressions

 There are progressions available to train the full front Lever.
-The easiest is the tuck front lever, then the advanced tuck variation (where the back is kept flat), then the single leg front lever, straddle front lever, and finally on to the full front lever.
-At any stage of learning the skill the gymnast may perform pull-ups in the front lever position of their choice.
+The easiest is the tuck front lever, then the advanced tuck variation (where the back is kept flat), then the single leg front lever, straddle front lever, half lay front lever and finally on to the full front lever.
+At any stage of learning the skill the athlete may perform pull-ups in the front lever position of their choice.